 Dr. Michael Buckles, Interim Dean

-The College of Liberal Arts is composed of the Department of English and Foreign Languages , Department of History , Department of Mass Communication , Department of Performing Arts , Department of Social Sciences , and Department of Visual Arts .
+The College of Liberal Arts is composed of the Department of English and Foreign Languages , Department of History , Department of Mass Communication , W. A. and Dorothy Hanna Department of Performing Arts , Department of Social Sciences , and Department of Visual Arts .
 Curricula leading to the Associate of Arts, Bachelor of Arts, Bachelor of Music, Bachelor of Science, Master of Arts, Master of Fine Arts, and Master of Science degrees are listed on the appropriate departmental and William J. Doré, Sr. School of Graduate Studies pages, along with specific departmental requirements.